confluentinc/event-streaming-patterns/docs/event-processing/event-splitter.md

 # Event Splitter
+Event Splitter takes a single [event](../event/events.md) and splits it into multiple events.

 ## Problem
 How can I process an event if it contains multiple events, each of which may need to be processed in a different way?

 ## Solution Pattern
+![event-splitter](img/event-splitter.png)
 First, split the original event into multiple child event.
 Most event processing technologies support this operation, for example the `EXPLODE()` table function in ksqlDB or the `flatMap()` operator in Kafka Streams.
 Then publish one event per child event.
-![event-splitter](img/event-splitter.png)

-## Example Implementation
+## Implementation
 ```
 KStream<Long, String> stream = ...;
 KStream<String, Integer> transformed = stream.flatMap(